 Our response to the Lord should always be a sincere and open, “Yes, Lord” to anything and everything He asks of us.
 We will sometimes make mistakes, but mistakes which happen to men of good will can be amended by others of good will.

 I pray that the Lord will guide you and that you will be able to respond to His call.
 Praise the Lord, my brothers and sisters, for in Him and through His Holy Spirit we are made one as brothers and sisters with God our Father!

 Excerpted from “A Charismatic Prayer Meeting” by Fr.
 Ralph Tichenor, S.J.

 A Canadian income tax deductible receipt will be issued at the end of the year for donations of $20 or more.
 A few ways you can donate:

-Please make check or money order payable to:
+Please make and send check or money order payable to:

 CCRS of Manitoba

 230 Golden Eagle Dr, Winnipeg, MB, R2K 4M4